|Nutritional Guidelines (per serving)|

 Bake in the preheated oven for 45 minutes, or until a knife inserted in center comes out clean.

-- Just before baking, top the quiche with thin tomato slices.
+- Before baking, once the egg mixture is in, top the quiche with thin slices of tomatoes.

-- Add about 1/4 cup of finely chopped bell pepper to the pie shell along with the cheese.
+- Add about 1/4 cup of finely chopped bell pepper to the pie shell along with the cheese, ham, and green onions.

-- Replace the diced ham with crumbled cooked bacon.
+- Replace the diced ham with crumbled cooked bacon or leftover sliced turkey.

-- Make individual crustless quiches by greasing muffin tins or using silicone muffin forms.
-Divide the ham and cheese equally in the bottom of the muffin wells.
-Add the egg mixture to each.
-Be careful not to overfill as the eggs will rise.
-Bake for about 14 to 16 minutes until the egg is set and top is browned.
-Now your guests have their own miniature quiches without the calories and fat added by the crust.
+- Make individual crustless quiches by greasing muffin tins or silicone muffin forms.
+Divide the ham and cheese equally in the muffin wells.
+Add the egg mixture into each, without overfilling it, as the eggs will rise.
+Bake for about 14 to 16 minutes until the egg is set and the top is browned.
+These miniature quiches are wonderful for breakfast or brunch gatherings.